 What is the Difference Between Porcelain Veneers and Composite Veneers?

-Veneers can be made from different materials, most commonly porcelain or composite resin.
-Both options can be effective, and the right choice will ultimately depend on your needs and preferences.
+Veneers may be made from different materials, most commonly porcelain or composite resin.
+Both options may be considered depending on individual clinical circumstances, treatment goals, and preferences.

 The Veneer Treatment Process